 This hindered any further trial voyages for Harrison’s models and he had to wait three years, until his next improved model, the H4, a radical departure from his previous ones, was to be finally put to the test.
 It was tested on two voyages to the West Indies in 1761 and 1764.
 It was a miniature 3 pound pocket watch and was so accurate that on the first trip, it was on error by only 5.1 seconds, corresponding to an error of less than 1.25 nautical miles.
 On the second trip, it was found to be on error by 39 seconds.
 Both were very excellent results.

 The Board still refused to award Harrison the prize.
 The newly appointed Astronomer Royal, Neville Maskelyne, was a proponent of the lunar distance method, and had hoped to win the prize himself.
-A fierce battle developed between both men in the ensuing years.
+A fierce battle ensued between both men in the coming years.
 Harrison appealed to King George III for assistance.
 By that time, he had designed a fifth model, the H5.
-The king tested Harrison’s H5 and found it to be accurate to one third of a second per day, over a six month period.
+The king tested Harrison’s H5, at his own observatory, and found it to be accurate to one third of a second per day, over a six month period.
 It was not until the king’s intervention and an act passed by Parliament that Harrison finally received his money in 1773, 3 years short of his death.